Massimiliano Gioni: Career

+Flash Art, 1997–2003

 In 1997, Gioni joined the contemporary art magazine Flash Art, initially working in the Milan office.
 In 2000, he was appointed as the American editor of the magazine, leaving the publication in 2003.

 In 1997, Gioni met Italian artist Maurizio Cattelan whilst interviewing him for Flash Art, striking up a friendship with the older artist.
 Cattelan asked Gioni to act as his doppelgänger for press interviews on television and radio, and even some lectures, wherein Gioni would pretend to be Cattelan.
 In 2017, Gioni once again appeared as a stand-in for the artist during interviews in the documentary Maurizio Cattelan: Be Right Back.
-The film premiered at the Tribeca Film Festival, and played in theaters in 2017.
+The film premiered at the Tribeca Festival, and played in theaters in 2017.

 In 2002, Gioni, Cattelan and curator Ali Subotnick founded The Wrong Gallery, billed as "the smallest exhibition space in New York".
 The Wrong Gallery had an exhibition space of approximately one metre square, which could be seen through a locked single glass door.
 It later went on show at the Tate Modern in London, UK, in 2005.

-Gioni's first major curatorial project was the “La Zona” section of the Venice Biennale in 2003, which was directed by Francesco Bonami, with whom Gioni had previously worked and collaborated with.
+Gioni's first major curatorial project was the "La Zona" section of the Venice Biennale in 2003, which was directed by Francesco Bonami, with whom Gioni had previously worked and collaborated with.

 Since 2002, Gioni has been directing the Nicola Trussardi Foundation, which he transformed into a nomadic museum that organizes exhibitions by contemporary artists in forgotten buildings, public monuments and abandoned palazzos in the city of Milan.
 Its first commissioned project, 'Short Cut', by artist duo Elmgreen & Dragset, opened in Milan in May 2003.
-On the occasion of the International Expo in Milan, in 2015, with the Nicola Trussardi Foundation, Gioni curated “The Great Mother” at Palazzo Reale.
-And in 2017 he organized “The Restless Earth” at La Triennale.
-During his tenure as Artistic Director, he has curated projects by Allora and Calzadilla, Paweł Althamer, Darren Almond, John Bock, Maurizio Cattelan, Martin Creed, Tacita Dean, Jeremy Deller, Elmgreen and Dragset, Urs Fischer, Fischli and Weiss, Cyprien Gaillard, Ragnar Kjartansson, Sarah Lucas, Ibrahim Mahama, Paola Pivi, Pipilotti Rist, Anri Sala, and Tino Sehgal.
+On the occasion of the International Expo in Milan, in 2015, with the Nicola Trussardi Foundation, Gioni curated "The Great Mother" at Palazzo Reale.
+And in 2017 he organized "The Restless Earth" at Triennale di Milano.
+During his tenure as artistic director, he has curated projects by Allora and Calzadilla, Paweł Althamer, Darren Almond, John Bock, Maurizio Cattelan, Martin Creed, Tacita Dean, Jeremy Deller, Elmgreen and Dragset, Urs Fischer, Fischli and Weiss, Cyprien Gaillard, Ragnar Kjartansson, Sarah Lucas, Ibrahim Mahama, Paola Pivi, Pipilotti Rist, Anri Sala, and Tino Sehgal.

+New Museum, 2006–present

 In 2006, Gioni joined the New Museum, New York as Director of Special Exhibitions, before being as appointed as the Edlis Neeson Artistic Director in 2014.

-In 2021, Gioni joined the Beatrice Trussardi Foundation as Artistic Director, expanding his nomadic museum approach with art installations in unexpected locations internationally.
+In 2021, Gioni joined the Beatrice Trussardi Foundation as artistic director, expanding his nomadic museum approach with art installations in unexpected locations internationally.